What’s the Difference Between the AZA & ZAA?

 The AZA does not promote big cats as pets and does not allow the public to handle their big cats; nor do they pimp out the cubs for photo and handling sessions.
 A few AZA facilities still allow public contact with cheetah, but after several recent maulings by cheetah, we believe that practice will soon go the way of the Dodo.

-All you have to do is take a look at the list of ZAA accredited facilities to see that it is rife with facilities that pimp out lion and tiger cubs every few months for public contact.
+All you have to do is take a look at the list of ZAA accredited facilities to see that prior to Tiger King, Murder, Mayhem and Madness, it was rife with facilities that pimp out lion and tiger cubs every few months for public contact.
 This is unsustainable and results in hundreds of big cats outgrowing their profitable cub stage only to end up being relegated to tiny jail cells, or worse.
+Since 64 million people watched Tiger King and roared out against such abuse, the ZAA has changed their rules to prohibit public handling of big cats.

 Do you know someone who works for an AZA zoo?
 You can help them distinguish themselves from ZAA roadside zoos and backyard breeders by asking them to publicly support the ban on the private ownership and breeding of exotic cats.